FrancoCalan/roach_tools/README.md

 ### Config files

 roach_tools use config files to configure all the desired parameters to interface with the ROACH.
-A config file is a simple Python script which contains only variable definitions.
+A config file is a simple python script which contains only variable definitions.
 Here is an example the simplest config file:

 ```python
 # Basic settings